Love, Communities, and the Captivating Charm of Togetherness

 What Are Users Doing?

 Users go to communities and find that they have their own intrinsic values.
 One of the things that online communities have over Facebook (at least for now – never underestimate the power and ingenuity of Facebook’s IT staff) is that you can still carry on a truly sustained conversation here.
 People talk, and not just for a few hours or days or weeks, but for years!
-The Trek United Countdown Club started back in 2005.
-Yet in 2010, it continued.
+Various Star Trek Countdowns started back in 2005.
+Yet at least to 2021, it continued.
 On Able2Know, word games and political discussions can go on for years.
 Users love these communities within the whole.

 Trek United had the countdown and Hailing Frequencies Open.
 Abuzz had nutella and a mysterious green Chevelle.
 Able2know has capybaras and Asian carp.
 SparkPeople had (or at least my little corner of it had) the Top SparkPeople Pick Up Lines and diet haikus.
 Those who are in, understand.
 Those who want to be in, make an effort to know.
 And those who don’t want to be in, can never seem to understand this kind of love.